watem-sedem/rfactor/README.rst

 :ref:`Get started <getstarted>` page.

 .. note::

-    Octave is used in this package as a free alternative available if you are unable to acquire a license for Matlab.
-Note that Octave is much slower than Matlab.
+    Octave is used in this package as a free alternative if you are unable to acquire a license for Matlab.
+Note that running the rfactor core scripts is slower with Octave than with Matlab.

 Rainfall and erosivity data
 ---------------------------